teckcamp/teckcamp.github.io/privacy.md

 <summary><b>We also store the following optional data for registered members:</b><br>
 Permissions to email you, to send you newsletters that you have chosen to receive from Meetup Mates.</summary>

 Data that you provide when taking part in surveys, panels, product tests, quizzes or competitions.
-For these things, we sometimes ask for your name, email or other data requested by the competition provider (such as your email address).
-Before recording or passing this information to another organisation, we will provide the organisation’s data policy and clearly ask for your permission each time.
+For these things, we sometimes ask for your name, email or other data required for the competition (such as your email address).
+Before recording or passing this information to another organisation (for example a prize provider), we will provide the organisation’s data policy and clearly ask for your permission each time.

  </details>